NoahTheDuke/splint/docs/rules/lint.md

 | ------------------ | ---- | ----------- | ------------- | --------------- |
 | true               | true | false       | <<next>>      | <<next>>        |

-Both branches of an `if` should not be identical.
+Returning branches of an `if` or `cond` should not be identical.
 There's likely a bug in one of the branches.
+In `cond` branches, only checks consecutive branches as order of checks might be important otherwise.

 ### Examples